Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Experiment

 The signal transmission exhibited significant and consistent attenuation across the entire tested wavelength range, confirming the unit's defensive capability against broadband light-injection attacks.
 A particularly strong transmission reduction was observed at the attack light detuning of $\Delta\lambda = \qty{-20}{pm}$.
 This behavior originates from the interplay between the MRR’s transmission and the PR effect.
 For a blue-tuned attack light, its initial detuning results in lower transmission into the MRR.
 However, due to the finite extinction ratio, this injected light can still induce a PR blue shift.
 This shift reduces the detuning of the attack light, which enables more attack light to couple into the MRR and further enhances the PR effect, resulting in a stronger transmission attenuation of the signal light.
 Conversely, for wavelengths longer than the resonance mode, the PR blue shift increases detuning, reducing the attack light coupling.
 As shown by the red curve in Fig.~\ref{Fig.4}(c), the on-chip attack power required to maintain the attack light output is higher for longer wavelengths than for shorter ones.

 The spectral distribution of the on-chip attack power in Fig.~\ref{Fig.4}(c) further highlights the wavelength-selective nature of the defense.
-The non-resonant attack at $\Delta\lambda = \qty{-200}{pm}$ must increase its power by approximately \qty{17.7}{dB} than the resonant attack.
-These results confirm that the unit can effectively detect and respond to attacks across a continuous spectrum, from the resonant wavelength to the non-resonant regions.
+The non-resonant attack at $\Delta\lambda = \qty{-200}{pm}$ requires approximately \qty{17.7}{dB} higher on-chip power than the resonant attack.
+These results confirm that the unit can effectively sense and respond to attacks across a continuous spectrum, from the resonant wavelength to the non-resonant regions.

 During QKD system operation, we evaluated the secure key rate (SKR) under resonant attack conditions with our unit.
 The experimentally measured attenuation levels from Fig.~\ref{Fig.4}(b) were incorporated into the SKR calculation model to simulate and experimentally characterize the SKR variation.
 Fig.~\ref{Fig.5}(a) presents both the simulated and experimental results at a transmission distance of $L = \qty{30}{km}$.
 The SKR began to decrease at an attack power of \qty{-20}{dBm} and declined more sharply as the power increased.
-At an attack power of \qty{10}{dBm}, the SKR dropped to $3.9\%$ of its nominal value, demonstrating a strong defensive response.
-This suppression of the SKR confirms the effective defense response of the optical fuse.
+At an attack power of \qty{10}{dBm}, the SKR was reduced by 96.1\%, demonstrating a strong defensive response.
+This suppression of the SKR confirms the effective defense response of the unit.

 Fig.~\ref{Fig.5}(b) further illustrates the defensive performance across various transmission distances under on-chip attack powers of \qty{-15}{dBm}, \qty{0}{dBm}, and \qty{10}{dBm}.
 The SKR attenuation showed a clear dependence on transmission distance.
 Although all distances were affected, long-haul communication exhibited disproportionately severe degradation.
-This pronounced SKR degradation provides a distinguishable attack signature for legitimate users (Alice and Bob), demonstrating the unit's ability to automatically detect and defend against the injected light.
-Consequently, if Eve attempts a light-injection attack to obtain secret keys, the unit will severely attenuate the signal transmission to prevent information leakage; Alice and Bob can then rapidly identify the abnormal drop in SKR, immediately halt system operation, and initiate a security inspection to defend against the attack.
+This pronounced SKR degradation provides a distinguishable attack signature for legitimate users (Alice and Bob), demonstrating the unit's ability to automatically sense and respond to injected light.
+Consequently, if Eve attempts a light-injection attack to obtain secret keys, the unit will severely attenuate the signal transmission; Alice and Bob can then rapidly identify the abnormal drop in SKR, immediately halt system operation, and initiate a security inspection to defend against the attack.